Aearost/Aranarth-Core/README.md

 - Quiver to store various types of arrows
 - Automatic crop replanting
 - Improved horse stats and abilities
-- Reduced mob griefing
+- Reduced mob grieving
-- Many custom recipes for items that previously were uncraftable
+- Many custom recipes for items that previously were un-craftable
-- Items are automatially picked up into shulker boxes that contain them
+- Items are automatically picked up into shulker boxes that contain them
 - Much more!

 The plugin has been developed specifically for how we would like to use it, therefore there are multiple values that have been hardcoded in.